protozoa-nz/protozoa-nz.github.io/index.md

 ## Human

 We love working with people.
-We don't just code - we are also skilled teachers, facilitators, and scrum masters.
+We don't just code - we are also skilled teachers, facilitators, and project managers.
 Our experience across domains makes us excellent guides and interpreters.

 Technology is hard.
 Communicating clearly and working together to solve problems is harder.
 We work with you to discover and solve problems in a creative and enjoyable way.